danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-4.md

 I decided to use React Native as it's something I've recently (around a month and a half) been introduced to at work and I thought it would be a good way to develop those skills further.
 I found the developer experience for React Native really nice, and I can use tools/languages I'm already familiar with (JS/TS/CSS/etc.).

-It's worth mentioning at this point - **I am by no means an expert in RN development**, everything you see in this post is the result of reading the documentation and trial and error 🙂 I'll be refactoring as I go along.
+It's worth mentioning at this point - **I am by no means an expert in RN development**, everything you see in this post is the result of reading the documentation and trial and error 🙂 The initial version is probably not going to be great, but over time (in future posts) I'll refactor and improve it.

 ## Creating a new React Native project